 - Use a face toner.
 This product will eliminate excess oil and dirt and restore your skin’s PH after washing.
 Specific facial cleansers can be too harsh to irritate or cause dryness.
 This can result in the body overproducing oil and causing pimples.

 - Exfoliate.
 Scrubs or chemical exfoliators found in beauty products get rid of dead skin cells on the topmost layer of the skin.
 When you scrape off this layer once or twice a week, the younger skin can reveal itself.
 However, try not to over-exfoliate because it can strip the skin’s natural moisture and cause redness and irritation.
+Check out this page for recommended exfoliation products.

 3. Protect and Hydrate